swapnilalaspure1/Electric-Vehicles-Trends-Growth-Analysis/README.md

 Welcome to my project on analyzing Electric Vehicle (EV) trends and growth in India, supported by the invaluable guidance of Codebasics, Dhaval Patel, and Hemanand Vadivel Sir.

 ## 📊 Live Dashboard
-Explore the live dashboard for interactive insights: [Live Dashboard Link]([https://lnkd.in/gZx2ysaS](https://www.novypro.com/project/electric-vehicles-trends--growth-analysis))
+Explore the live dashboard for interactive insights: https://lnkd.in/gZx2ysaS](https://www.novypro.com/project/electric-vehicles-trends--growth-analysis

 ## Project Overview